TerraConstructs/intro-workshop/workshop/content/english/15-prerequisites/500-toolkit.md

 +++
-title = "AWS CDK Toolkit"
-weight = 500
+title = "Terraform CDK Toolkit" weight = 500
 +++

-Next, we'll install the AWS CDK Toolkit.
-The toolkit is a command-line utility which allows you to work with CDK apps.
+Next, we'll install the Terraform CDK Toolkit.
+The toolkit is a command-line utility which allows you to work with TerraConstructs apps.

 Open a terminal session and run the following command: